Kid Eternity: Earth-S background and history

 Following DC's acquiring the character and later revived his title in the 1980s, the character was made a sibling of Captain Marvel Jr. (Freddy Freeman) with a similar background.
 Upon the death of their parents, both would be raised by their separate grandfathers.
 While Freddy lived with their paternal grandfather Jacob Freeman, Kitt is given to their maternal grandfather Daniel Troop, a merchant captain who's best friends with the ship's owner.
-Few years later during World War II, Kit and Daniel are attacked by a German U-bot and their ship is sunk, killing them in the process.
+A few years later, during World War II, Kit and Daniel are attacked by a German U-bot and their ship is sunk, killing them in the process.
 When their bodies were washed ashore, Daniel's cause of death is blood loss but Kit's death was notably unusual due to his healthy appearance.
 While Daniel is let into the afterlife, the Wizard Shazam prevents Kit and alerts Mister Keeper, who learns Freddy was originally fated to be killed and Kit was to live to be over 75.
 Unable to be sent back to the living, Mister Keeper instead empowers him as a superhero and occasionally, he assists the Marvel Family while keeping his brotherhood a secret from Freddy, a fact he eventually learns alongside the Marvel Family.

 Post-Crisis on Infinite Earths

 In post-Crisis continuity, Kid Eternity is a servant of the Lords of Chaos, who manipulated him into serving them.
 Furthermore, the entities he summons are demons who assume the form of the figures he desires.
 In JSA, Kid Eternity is killed by Mordru.

-He later returns, but is killed by the Calculator.
+He returns in Teen Titans #31 (2006) having been used by Brother Blood to wedge open the doorway between life and death to which he was chained.
+This doorway appears as an actual doorway, with "life and death" written on it, as it is seen from Beast Boy's perspective and that was all his mind is able to comprehend.
+He returns and finally defeats Blood, who has been plaguing the Titans for some time using the souls of all the previous Brother Bloods, and is active once again.

+In Teen Titans #74, Kid Eternity is kidnapped by the Calculator and forced to summon the spirit of Marvin White repeatedly.
+The Calculator some time later acknowledges Kid Eternity as "burned out", without explanation.
+Kid Eternity was beaten to death by the Calculator after he could not get the results he wanted from him.